jaimebarrancos/backpack/README.md

         giveQuantity : Nat,
         receiveQuantity : Nat,
 ```
-send a trade request to `toBackpackPrincipal` to give `giveQuantity` amount of `giveAssetPrincipal` in exchange of `receiveQuantity` amount of `receiveAssetPrincipal` (only owner)
+send a trade request to `toBackpackPrincipal` to give `giveQuantity` amount of assets of the  `giveAssetPrincipal` in exchange of `receiveQuantity` amount of assets of the `receiveAssetPrincipal` (only owner)

+#### reboot_backpack_receiveTradeRequest(asset)
+store a new trade request

 #### reboot_backpack_handleTradeRequest(asset)
-accept or decline a transfer request
+accept or decline a transfer request (only owner)
-(only owner)

 #### reboot_backpack_removeAsset(asset)
-remove an asset from your backpack
+remove an asset from your backpack - this will make the object permenantly dissapear (only owner)
-(only owner)